 It may be the case that you are able to leave the person you care for, but you feel guilty about taking some time for yourself.
 Remember, you have needs too.
 If you are able to do something that you enjoy, it will ‘recharge your batteries’ and help sustain you in your caring role.
 Ultimately, both of you will benefit.
 Prioritising yourself is not selfish!

 If you have family and friends around you it may be worth asking if they can help out.
 It can be hard to ask for help and it can also be hard for people to offer support if they are unsure of what is needed.
 All families and friendships are different but consider talking to them to express how you are feeling and what would help.
 Consider calling a family conference or writing a letter to loved ones to express how you feel and what you need.
 You might say something like, ‘I think it would do me good to go back to my weekly art class and to have a day off occasionally.
 I thought I would ask the family if they can help in any way before I approach local services to see what they offer’.
-Obviously this is not an option for everyone.
+Obviously, this is not an option for everyone.

-If arranging time off from your caring role isn't something you can organise yourself or support from family and friends you will need a carer's assessment which will give you access to funded or partially funded respite options.
+If arranging time off from your caring role isn't something you can organise yourself or with support from family and friends you will need a carer's assessment which can give you access to funded or partially funded respite options.
 So if you want the council to pay for respite care for either yourself as a carer or the person you look after, it's important that you both have an assessment.

 The person you're looking after should have a needs assessment.
 Even if they don't want council funding, it's still useful for the person you look after to have a needs assessment as it will say which type of respite care is most suitable.